NicolasPicavet/angular-experiment/README.md

 ### Nginx & compression

-Gzip compression is activated by default during production compilation, but using an [Nginx webserver](https://nginx.org/en/) we can achieve even better performances thand using angular-cli server.
+Gzip compression is activated by default during production compilation, but using an [Nginx webserver](https://nginx.org/en/) we can achieve even better performances than using angular-cli server solution.

 * `ng build --prod`
 * copy content of your application _dist/_ folder inside _html/_ Nginx folder